-- III.
-Identify the verb in the sentence and state whether it is a Transitive or Intransitive $(1 \times 3=3)$
+III.
+Identify the verb in the sentence and state whether it is a Transitive or Intransitive (1 x 3=3)

-- a) The children sat quietly
+a) The children sat quietly

-- quietly- intransitive

-- sat transitive
+quietly- intransitivesat - transitive

-- sat- intransitive
+- sat - transitive - sat- intransitive

 - quietly- transitive

+- quietry- transitive

-- b) The river flowed swiftly all through the monsoon
+b) The river flowed swiftly all through the monsoon

 - swiftly- intransitive

 - swiftly- transitive

 - flowed- transitive

-- flowed intransitive
+- flowed - intransitive

-- c) The students wrote an essay.
+c) The students wrote an essay.

 - students- transitive

 - students- intransitive

 - wrote- transitive

-- wrote intransitive
+- wrote - intransitive

+wide manistre

-- IV.
-Choose the suitable Modal Verb to fill in the blanks as per the usage provided in brackets: (1x3=3)
+IV.
+Choose the suitable Modal Verb to fill in the blanks as per the usage provided in brackets: $(1x3=3)$

-- a) 1) You \\\\\ (permission) have a cup of tea, if you like, before we start the proceedings.
+a) 1) You (permission) have a cup of tea, if you like, before we start the proceedings a) dare

-- a) dare

-- b) may
+b) may

-- c) will not
+c) will not

-- d) need to
+d) need to

+d) field to

-2) She \\\\\ (negative capacity) carry so much of load.
+2) She (negative capacity) carry so much of load.

 a) may

-- b) ought to
+b) ought to

-- c) will not
+c) will not

-- d) cannot
+d) cannot

+2) The social activist.
+Anno Hazara (determination) fact unto death at Janton Manta

-3) The social activist, Anna Hazare, \\\\\ (determination) fast unto death at Jantar Mantar to protest against corruption.
+3) The social activist, Anna Hazare, (determination) fast unto death at Jantar Mantar

-- a) shall
+to protest against corruption. a) shall

+·

-- b) ought to
+b) ought to c) can

-- c) can
+d) might

-- d) might
+d) might

-SECTION C: LITERATURE & SUPPLEMENTARY READER (12 Marks)
+SECTION C: LITERATURE & SUPPLEMENTARY READER

+(12 Marks)